 Section 2475 provides the text of the form that is sufficient and necessary to bring this chapter into operation.
 A form used to create a power of attorney subject to this chapter should use the language provided in Section 2475.
 Minor variances in wording will not take it out of the scope of the chapter.
 For example, the use of the language of the official text of the Uniform Act in the last paragraph of the text of the statutory form (protection of third party who receives a copy of the statutory form power of attorney and acts in reliance on it) instead of the language provided in Section 2475 does not take the form out of the scope of this chapter.
 See Section 2476(a).
-Nor does the omission of the scope of this chapter.
+Nor does the omission of the provisions relating to designation of co-agents take the form out of the scope of this chapter.
 See Section 2476(a).